DrCuis/.github/profile/README.md

 ## Why Dr. Cuis?
 Any good software deserves good documentation.
-It is helpful to foster an understanding and know-how of any new system - _Yes, Smalltalk is still new!_ Good documentation is useful to both individuals for a self-learning experience and for school institutions such as high schools, colleges, and universities; good documentation drastically improves the acceptance of any new system and softens the burden of producing vast amounts of teaching materials.
+It is helpful to foster an understanding and know-how of any new system - _Yes, Smalltalk is still new!_ Good documentation is helpful to both individuals for a self-learning experience and for school institutions such as high schools, colleges, and universities; good documentation drastically improves the acceptance of any new system and softens the burden of producing vast amounts of teaching materials.

 ## Community
-The Cuis-Smalltalk project is built, maintained and improved by an enthusiastic community of humans around the world.
+The Cuis-Smalltalk project is built, maintained, and improved by an enthusiastic community of humans around the world.
 Whether you are a veteran Smalltalk user or a fresh Cuis enthusiast, you should consider how you can give back to the Cuis project.
 Participating in the Cuis